payne911/PieMenu/README.md

 For their sustained help through [the libGDX Discord channel](https://discord.gg/6pgDK9F).
 Their extensive knowledge was greatly appreciated.

 #### Credits
 I used some images from [Game-Icons.net](https://game-icons.net/), more specifically the 5 icons displayed when clicking the "Toggle Radial" button.
 To be even more specific, the credits go to [Lorc](http://lorcblog.blogspot.com/).
-Those are under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) license.
+Those are under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/).

 Also, [raeleus](https://github.com/raeleus) made the background image for the "middle-click menu" (which is also used in this library's logo), and the test application uses the [Plain James UI Skin](https://github.com/raeleus/Plain-James-UI) created by Raymond "Raeleus" Buckley under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 [Check out the others!](https://ray3k.wordpress.com/artwork/)